Shapley values and machine learning to characterize metamaterials for seismic applications: EXPLORATORY DATA ANALYSIS (EDA) FOR LOCAL RESONANCE

 \subsection{Data set}

-The data is obtained by eigen-frequency study via COMSOL models.
-After obtaining the corresponding QoIs for the parameters, the Python code for Shapley value analysis is used.
-This Python code also modifies the data either for decreasing first frequency cut-off point or increasing first band-gap width, separately.
-For this analysis, parameters are examined within the given ranges in \textbf{Table \ref{Table:dataset_local_range}}.
-For the elasticity modulus ratio axis, all graphs are plotted in logarithmic scale.
+The data were acquired through an eigen-frequency analysis conducted using COMSOL, a finite element software renowned for its multiphysics capabilities \citep{COMSOL}.
+Following the acquisition of the corresponding QoIs for the parameters, a Python code was employed for Shapley value analysis.
+This Python code also facilitated data manipulation, specifically tailored for either decreasing the first frequency cut-off point or increasing the width of the first band-gap, separately.
+The parameters under examination were constrained within the specified ranges outlined in \textbf{Table \ref{Table:dataset_local_range}}.
+We now discuss the visualization of these data sets.
+Note that all graphs concerning the elasticity modulus ratio axis were plotted on a logarithmic scale.

-\subsubsection{Visualizing the labeled data for decreasing first frequency cut-off point.}
+\subsubsection{Visualizing the labeled data for decreasing the first frequency cut-off point.}

-For this data set, the Shapley data is modified for decreasing the first frequency cut-off point.
-For this data set, only effective parameter is found to be density ratio, in \textbf{Fig. \ref{fig:dominantsecondffcoplr}}.
-The density ratio has dominance percentage of 100\%.
-In brief, increasing the density of layer 1 is the only effective parameter to decrease the first frequency cut-off point.
-Increasing Young's modulus and thickness ratios will increase the first frequency cut-off point.
+Shapley value analysis was performed to decrease the first frequency cut-off point.
+As shown in \textbf{Fig. \ref{fig:dominantsecondffcoplr}}, increasing the density ratio---by increasing the density of layer 1---is the only effective parameter.
+Conversely, increasing Young's modulus and thickness ratios will have the reverse effect, leading to an increase in the first frequency cut-off point.